-- Turn off all electrical supply circuits to the air handler 1. at the main service (House Circuit Breaker) panel. - 2.
-Remove the blower door and switch furnace circuit breaker(s) to "OFF". - Disconnect the wire from the isolation relay terminal 3. and reconnect the desired wire to the terminal.
-Terminal #2 is the cooling blower speed and terminal #4 is the heating blower speed.
+- 1. Turn off all electrical supply circuits to the air handler at the main service (House Circuit Breaker) panel. - 2.
+Remove the blower door and switch furnace circuit breaker(s) to "OFF". - 3.
+Disconnect the wire from the isolation relay terminal and reconnect the desired wire to the terminal.
 Here is the PSC motor speed tap wire color code.

-Black wire is High Speed.
-Blue wire is Medium Speed.
-Red wire is Low Speed.
-Brown wires for capacitor. - 4.
-Turn the circuit breakers on and reinstall air handler blower door. - Turn on all electrical supply circuits to the air handler 5. at the main service (House Circuit Breaker) panel. - 6.
+Black wire is High Speed, Blue wire is Medium Speed, and Red wire is Low Speed.
+Brown wires for capacitor. - Turn the circuit breakers on and reinstall air handler blower door. - 5.
+Turn on all electrical supply circuits to the air handler at the main service (House Circuit Breaker) panel. - 6.
 Set the thermostat to the desired temperature.

-Replacing the 1/4 HP PSC and 1/3 HP PSC Blower Motor
+Replacing the 1/3 HP PSC and 1/2 HP PSC Blower Motor

-- 1 Turn off all electrical supply circuits to the air handler at the main service panel. - 2 Remove air handler blower door and switch the air handler circuit breaker(s) to "OFF". - Disconnect the power cable and the speed tap cable that 3 connect to the blower motor.

-- 4 Remove the screws on the right side and the screws on the left side of the blower mounting plate.
+- 1 Turn off all electrical supply circuits to the air handler at the main service panel. - 2 Remove air handler blower door and switch the air handler circuit breaker(s) to "OFF". - 3 Disconnect the power cable and the speed tap cable that connect to the blower motor. - 4 Remove the two screws on the right side and the two screws on the left side of the blower mounting plate.
 Refer to Figure 27 for screw locations. - 5 Slide the blower out of the blower compartment and set on the floor. - 6 Loosen the wheel set screw by placing on wrench on the screw head and turning counter clockwise.
 Loosen the wheel set screw until the shaft can spin freely 360° while inside the wheel hub.
-The wheel set screw is located on the wheel hub on the opposite side of the motor. - 7 Remove the blower motor from the blower housing by removing the three (3) screws on the sides of the housing that secure the blower to the housing - 8 Remove the blower motor from the housing. - 9 Place the motor into the housing so the mount leg holes line up with the rivet nuts in the housing.
-Place the three (3) screws into the mount leg holes and tighten until the mount legs are securely fastened to the housing. - 10 Center the blower wheel in the housing, turn the motor shaft so the wheel set screw is located on the center of the flat spot of the shaft and tighten the set screw. - 11 Connect the same two wires that were removed in step 3. - 12 Slide the blower assembly into the blower deck and insert the screws on the right and left sides of the mounting bracket. - 13 Switch the circuit breakers to ON and replace air handler blower door. - 14 Turn on all electrical supply circuits to the furnace at the main service (House Circuit Breaker) panel. - 15 Set the thermostat to the desired temperature.
+The wheel set screw is located on the wheel hub on the opposite side of the motor. - 7 Remove the blower motor from the blower housing by removing the three (3) screws on the sides of the housing that secure the blower to the housing - 8 Place the motor into the housing so the mount leg holes line up with the rivet nuts in the housing.
+Place the three (3)

+- screws into the mount leg holes and tighten until the mount legs are securely fastened to the housing. - Center the blower wheel in the housing, turn the motor shaft so the wheel set screw is located on the center of the flat spot of the shaft and tighten the set screw. - 10 Connect the same two wires that were removed in step 3. - 11 Slide the blower assembly into the blower deck and insert the screws on the right and left sides of the mounting bracket. - 12 Switch the circuit breakers to ON and replace air handler blower door. - 13 Turn on all electrical supply circuits to the furnace at the main service (House Circuit Breaker) panel. - 14 Set the thermostat to the desired temperature.

-SECTION XII: FINAL SYSTEM CHECKOUT
+SECTION XI: FINAL SYSTEM CHECKOUT

 - 1. Refer to appropriate wiring diagram and recheck all wiring connections.
 Ensure that all wiring connections are tight. - 2.
-Check blower motor connectors to make sure they are not damaged or loose. - 3.
-If the control box cover was removed; reinstall control box cover. - 4.
-Switch circuit breaker(s) to "ON" position.

-- 5. Switch the air handler circuit breakers in the main service (House Circuit Breaker) panel to the ON position. - 6.
+Check blower motor connectors to make sure they are not damaged or loose. - If the control box cover was removed; reinstall control box cover. - 4.
+Switch circuit breaker(s) to "ON" position. - 5.
+Switch the air handler circuit breakers in the main service (House Circuit Breaker) panel to the ON position. - 6.
 Set the blower selector switch on the thermostat to the ON position and check all of the duct connections for air leaks.
 Seal any air leaks found. - 7.
 Set the blower selector switch on the thermostat to the AUTO position. - 8.
 Set the thermostat above the room temperature to check for proper operation of the electric heaters. - 9.
 Set the thermostat to the desired temperature.